-If you were injured because of someone else’s reckless behavior, you might benefit from consulting a Pontiac personal injury lawyer.
-When another party is at fault for an accident or malicious act, you have a right to compensation.
+If you were injured because of someone else’s reckless behavior, you can benefit from calling a Pontiac personal injury lawyer today.
+When another party is at fault for your injuries, you have a right to seek justice.

-However, proving fault can be difficult and contentious.
-To this end, a tenacious attorney at Buckfire & Buckfire, P.C. could prove to be a valuable ally through each step of the civil claims process.
+However, proving fault can be difficult on your own.
+A skilled attorney at Buckfire & Buckfire, P.C. can prove to be a valuable ally through each step of the civil claims process.

 - Dog attacks

 - Slip and fall accidents and premises liability claims

 Get Help from a Pontiac Car Accident Lawyer

 At Buckfire & Buckfire, P.C., our Pontiac car accident lawyers help injured clients with all types of auto accident cases.
 These include:

 - Rear-end crashes